NumaHOP/Documentation/src/install/config.md

 </details>

 #### Admin
 The admin is the only account present after the installation.
-It is very important to define
+It is very important to define:
 ```yaml
 admin:
     login: # default: admin